Skip to main content

 201CreatedReturned when a POST request was successful

-401UnauthorizedYour API token was missing or not in the correct format
+401UnauthorizedYour API token was missing or formatted incorrectly

-403ForbiddenYou provided an API token but it was invalid or revoked or you don't have read/write access to the entity you're trying to view/edit
+403ForbiddenYou provided an invalid or a revoked API token or you don't have read/write access to the entity you're trying to view/edit

 429Too Many RequestsYou sent too many requests and were rate limited.
 See section about rate limiting for details